Pravesh-mansharamani/flappy-bird-onchain/readme.md

-# FlappyChain: Decentralized Flappy Bird on Polkadot Asset Hub
+# Flappy Bird on Chain

 > A blockchain-powered version of the classic Flappy Bird game with on-chain high scores and achievements.